greeniot/CC3200-Sample/README.md

 1. Download and start [UniFlash](http://www.ti.com/tool/uniflash) for the CC3200.
 2. In Uniflash, click the "add file" operation.
-3. Name the file to /cert/random.der
+3. Name the file to `/cert/random.pem`.
-4. In the Url field browser to the location of were you have stored random.cer
+4. In the url field we select the location where we stored the root certificate.
-5. Select the Erase and Update check boxes
+5. We now check the erase and update options.
-6. Select the top of the tree (CC31x Flash Setup Control) and then press program.
+6. Finally, we select perform the program operation.

 Once we started UniFlash we need to create a new configuration.
 The following screenshot shows the configuration to choose for the CC3200.